DigiChic/Google-Query-Class-by-SkilHarvest/README.md

 # Results Findings
 - The questions and answers from the data set is as listed below
-1. Show sales of binder items and pencil
+1. Show Salesrep of binder items and pencil

 =QUERY(A:H, "SELECT B, C WHERE C = 'Pen Set' OR C = 'Binder' ", 1)